romeerez/orchid-orm/packages/docs/src/guide/query-builder.md

 ## log

-Override `log` option, which can also be set in `createDb` or when creating table instance:
+Override the `log` option, which can also be set in `createDb` or when creating a table instance:

 ```ts
 // turn log on for this query: